ilrWebServices/ilr/web/modules/custom/collection_subsites/README.md

 This will automatically (via collection postSave() event dispatch):

 - Create a custom menu for this subsite and add it to the collection.
+- Add the collection to the custom menu.
+- Create a block visibility group for the subsite and add it to the collection.
+The bvg will have the following conditions:
+  - The path should begin with the path prefix for the collection.
+  - The current route is in the subsite menu trail.
+- Create a menu block and place it in the bvg.

+## Configuration Synchronization

+All of the automatically created config entities for subsites (see above) are ignored during importing.
+See `src/Events/CollectionSubsitesSubscriber.php`.
+This is to prevent subsite configuration created on production from being removed during deployment.
+This also means that updated existing configuration cannot be deployed, though new configuration can.